-The Strictly Come Dancing professionals for 2020 have been revealed – and there are many popular returnees.
+It’s official: The Strictly Come Dancing professionals for 2021 have been revealed – and there are lots of familiar faces returning.

-Strictly is slowly becoming a family affair for the reigning champion – her sister Motsi Mabuse is on the judging panel, and her husband Marius Lepure is reportedly joining the show as a troupe dancer, although this yet to be confirmed.
+Strictly is slowly becoming a family affair for the reigning champion – her sister Motsi Mabuse is on the judging panel, and her husband Marius Lepure was reported to be joining the show as a troupe dancer, although this yet to be confirmed.

 Won: Series 11 (Abbey Clancy)

 Ballroom and Latin star Aljaž Škorjanec has won over 19 championships in his native Slovenia, and has been part of the Strictly family since 2013 when he won with model Abbey Clancy.
-He has also partnered with Alison Hammond, Helen George, Gemma Atkinson and most recently Viscountess Emma Weymouth, and most recently Radio DJ Clara Amfo.
+He has also been partnered with Alison Hammond, Helen George, Gemma Atkinson, Viscountess Emma Weymouth, and most recently Radio DJ Clara Amfo.
 He’ll return to the show in with his wife Janette Manrara.

 Anton Du Beke